JustToThePoint English Website Version

 3. A point cannot be both an exterior point and a boundary point.
 Suppose, for the sake of contradiction, that a point z is both an exterior point and a boundary point of a set S.

-Because z is an exterior point, there exists an open disk Dez (where the subscript ’e’ stands for exterior) centered at z such that Dez ⊆ ℂ - S. Because z is a boundary point, every open disk centered at z must contain at least one point of S ⊥
+Because z is an exterior point, there exists an open disk Dez (where the subscript ’e’ stands for exterior) centered at z such that Dez ⊆ ℂ - S. Because z is a boundary point, every open disk centered at z must contain at least one point of S - which contradicts the assumption that the disk lies entirely in $\mathbb{C} \setminus S$ ⊥

-Exhaustiveness: Let z be an arbitrary point in ℂ. Consider any open disk Dz centered at z.
+Exhaustiveness: Let z be an arbitrary point in ℂ. Consider an arbitrary open disk Dz centered at z.
 There are three possibilities:

 Proof: